Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 Zerodha Call and Trade Charges

 Rs.
-50 per order for placing an order using Zerodha’s Dealer desk, Customer care or RMS team.
+50 per order is the “Call & Trade” charge for placing an order using Zerodha’s Dealer desk, Customer care, or RMS team including auto square-off orders.

 - successfully placed buy/sell order